The Parnell Business Association goal is for Parnell to be the most sought after Auckland City fringe precinct in which

 Notwithstanding this, some good progress has been made by the Parnell Business Association and the local business community.
 In the 2014/15 year Parnell Business Association successfully completed an expansion of the Parnell Business Improvement District (BID) area.
 The outcome is a stronger voice for Parnell and better funding whilst also adding an overview to the precinct challenges in terms of connectivity of the expanded area.

 In 2015 Parnell Business Association commissioned a comprehensive report entitled; Reinvigorate Parnell Blueprint, which following several focus groups outlined a blend of vision, place branding and strategic development advice.
 This lead to the repositioning of the brand and identity in 2016, as described below and the development of a Strategic Framework, outlining a short, medium and long-term strategy for Parnell which prioritises the actions articulated into projects which will be addressed over three timeframes; 1 – 3 years, 3 – 5 years and 5+ years.

 In 2018 the business association then lobbied the Waitematā Local Board for a council led, Local Area Plan in order to address area wide connectivity and infrastructure needs.
 The Local Board agreed to sponsor the development which was done with the collaboration of Auckland Council and several community groups.
 The Parnell Plan was released in June 2019 and highlights key areas of focus.

 These are priority locations where investment in mainly physical and environmental improvements can achieve transformational change.
 They focus directly on achieving the vision and objectives for Parnell and will be the drivers of our advocacy programme for the next few years as currently none of these projects are funded.

 One of the key strategic imperatives defined in this process was to Reposition Parnell, develop a new Brand Identity and roll out communications to build the new image of a differentiated, diversified and reinvigorated destination.

-Several Parnell agencies were approached with the project and Parnell based Ogilvy & Mather were commissioned.
+Several Parnell agencies were approached in 2016 with the project and Parnell based Ogilvy & Mather were commissioned.